Check out our Facebook main page and group page, both called ‘LANTITE Literacy and Numeracy Exam Support Australia’.

 To purchase and gain access to webinars, please go to https://www.paypal.me/mcatwebinars and specify which webinar you wish to attend.
 Please provide your full name and email address upon registration.

 Or, go to my website and send me an email to organise electronic bank transfer. https://mastercoachingandtuition.com.au/contact/

 Details about how to join the webinar will be emailed to you once payment has been received so please provide your full name and email address when registering.

-Participants may register for more than one webinar at the same time, if they wish (as there are seven webinars altogether).
+Participants may register for more than one webinar at the same time, if they wish.

 Webinars are conducted on Zoom and are recorded if participants wish to purchase them and watch them at a later date, when convenient.

 Participants receive an encrypted copy of the PowerPoint Presentation in PDF.

 Please be familiar with the Terms and Conditions of Master Coaching and Tuition’s webinars by visiting https://mastercoachingandtuition.com.au/terms-and…/

 Check out upcoming webinar events on Master Coaching and Tuition’s Facebook page: facebook.com/mmcataustralantite

 Here to help you as your prepare to sit this important exam and obtain your teaching degree.